-I don’t think about money the same way I used to.
+I don’t think about money the way I used to.

-I used to think money was more important than just about everything else in my life.
-So I sacrificed to make money, and then I sacrificed more to make more money, and then I sacrificed even more to make even more money, working too many hours, forsaking my health, forsaking the people closest to me, forsaking everything important in pursuit of the almighty dollar.
+I used to think money was more important than just about everything else in life.
+So I sacrificed to make money, and then I sacrificed more to make more, and then I sacrificed even more to make even more, working too many hours, forsaking my health, forsaking the people closest to me, forsaking everything important in pursuit of the almighty dollar.

 The more things I forsook, the more important the money became.
 Something was missing.

-I searched joy, but I bought it all
+I searched for joy, but I bought it all

 It doesn’t help the hunger pains